tlseminar/tlseminar.github.io/web/content/projectideas.md

   would it be to extend the current infrastructure to support this, and to provide a browser client that displays trusted favicon images.

+## Protecting Resources
+- [Heartbleed](http://heartbleed.com/) shocked the Internet for a while mainly because it allowed for remote attackers to access data in the server's memory, most importantly the server's private key.
+Heartbleed was a realization of an important concept: attacking a service and stealing data from the server's memory.
+There are numerous practical examples of web-based services that can become vulnerable to this type of attack.
+Can we mitigate this risk by using tools at the programming language level?
+A combination of Rust's language guarantees and a memory protection system might be the answer!
+Checkout [Rustls](https://github.com/ctz/rustls) and [fidelius charm](https://github.com/halmohri/fc).